claytongf/laravel-world-seed/README.md

 ### Migrations

-After publishing, you may create the migrations
+After publishing, you can run the migrations and the tables will be created.

 ```bash
 php artisan migrate